peterewanfo/flutter_riverpod_boilerplate_project/README.md

 6.  `validators.dart`: This file contain custom form validators used in your application.

-7.  `locator.dart`: This file contains the configuration of getIt service locator used in this boilerplate.
+7.  `locator.dart`: This file contains the configuration of getIt service locator used in this boilerplate.<br />
-*More Explanation - In here we register shared preferences and custom app flavour as singleton and other classes used as lazy singleton.
+* More Explanation - In here we register shared preferences and custom app flavour as singleton and other classes used as lazy singleton.
 The purpose of lazy singleton is for initializing resources at the time of the first request instead at the time of declaration.

 *sample code - `locator.dart`
 ```dart